 Most of those people are struggling to pick the right products.
 So for them, a method that would predict the profitability of a product is super valuable.
 That’s why this page converts like crazy when we run a Facebook ad campaign to it.
 Anyone who has an e-commerce store right now who is trying to pick new products for new campaigns will be very interested in learning what this training.

 Next, you need to emphasize the benefit, and you can do this in two ways.

 The first way is to have an image on your page which reinforces what you’ve said in your title.
-In our case, we have here this image which says “The Physical Product Profitability Method” and then it shows the screenshot with a lot of orders a 3 month period.
+In our case, we have here this image which says “The Physical Product Profitability Method” and then it shows the screenshot with a lot of orders in a 3 month period.
 By doing this, people can see that if they use this method to pick a profitable product, they can expect to get good results.

 The other way you can do this, which you can see in the example below, is by having some copy which really emphasizes the benefit.

 I also want you to understand that just because it’s free, it doesn’t mean it’s totally free.
 What I mean by that is that people still need to invest time.
-First, they invest time to opt in and join your email list.
-Then they invest time to look at the emails in their inbox, then click through, then go to the report download page, then read the report etc.
+First, they invest time to opt-in and join your email list.
+Then they invest time to look at the emails in their inbox, then click through, then go to the report download page, then read the report, etc.

 It all takes time, so it’s really not free.
-Yes, they don’t pay money for it, but they still invest time and so you need to be appreciative about that.
+Yes, they don’t pay money for it, but they still invest time and so you need to be appreciative of that.
 By giving them as much information as needed in order to convey the value, you’re telling them why they should invest their time.

 Squeeze Page Must-Have Design Feature #3

-Element #3 is some form of opt-in box.
+Element #3 is some form of an opt-in box.
 This is essentially the means by which people can enter their details to get your freebie.